 Address Middleton Road, Oldham, OL9 6AQ

-Addiess initialities in ready evaluating east of the

 Contact number 0161 627 4257

-Executive principal Ms S Wimperis
+Executive principal Miss S Wimperis

 Head of Academy

-•

 Special Educational Miss L O'Brien

 Needs Coordinator (SENDCo)

-Website address www.westwood.theharmonytrust.org
+Website address Westwood.theharmonytrust.org

+Social media

-Age Range 3-11 years
+Age Range 4-11

-Ofsted Good (September 2017)
+Ofsted Good (March 2023)

+Westwood Academy continues to be a good school.
+There is enough evidence

+of improved performance to suggest that the school could be judged

+outstanding if we were to carry out a graded (section 5) inspection now.
+The

+school's next inspection will be a graded inspection.